jcasimir/railsconf_tutorials/source/sessions/factored_mvc.markdown

 end
 ```

-The `lockdown` test should be passing.

-Commit your changes.
+If the `lockdown` test is passing, commit your changes.

 ## I4: Cleaning up the TagCloud